Ocular motor cranial nerves

 The levator palpebrae superioris originates on the lesser wing of the sphenoid bone anterior to the optic canal and inserts on the anterior surface of the tarsal plate, with a few fibers attaching to the skin and superior conjunctival fornix.
 Contraction of the levator palpebrae superioris elevates the upper eyelid, opening the eye.

-The parasympathetic fibers originate from the Edinger-Westphal nucleus which is located in the midbrain.
+The parasympathetic fibers originate from the accessory/Edinger-Westphal nucleus of oculomotor nucleus which is located in the midbrain.
 Preganglionic visceral motor axons leave the nucleus and course through the midbrain with somatic efferents both of which constitutes CNIII.
 Parasympathetic axons branch from the nerve to inferior oblique and terminate in the ciliary ganglion.
 Postganglionic axons leave the ciliary ganglion in the form of 6-10 short ciliary nerves which perforate the sclera and supply the cornea, choroid, iris, ciliary body and sclera.

 The pretectal region of midbrain contributes to the circuit for the pupillary light reflex.
 This reflex has two main components, an afferent (sensory) component involving the optic nerve and an efferent (motor) component involving the oculomotor nerve.

 The sequence begins with light-induced activation of retinal fibers (the afferent component of the reflex).
 These fibers synapse with neurons in pretectal region, which in turn project to the oculomotor nucleus.
-The preganglionic parasympathetic neurons from the Edinger-Westphal nucleus send axons via the oculomotor nerve to synapse with postganglionic neurons in the ciliary ganglion, which innervates the sphincter pupillae, constricting the pupil (the efferent component of the reflex).
+The preganglionic parasympathetic neurons from the accessory/Edinger-Westphal nucleus of oculomotor nucleus send axons via the oculomotor nerve to synapse with postganglionic neurons in the ciliary ganglion, which innervates the sphincter pupillae, constricting the pupil (the efferent component of the reflex).

 Accommodation is adaptation of the eyes for near vision.
 It is obtained by increase in the curvature of the lens, pupillary constriction and convergence of eyes.

-The parasympathetic fibers originating from the Edinger-Westphal nucleus also innervate the ciliary muscle.
+The parasympathetic fibers originating from the accessory/Edinger-Westphal nucleus of oculomotor nucleus also innervate the ciliary muscle.
 When this muscle contracts, it releases the suspensory ligament of the lens, which allows the lens to relax and increase its degree of curvature.
 The signals of Edinger-Westphal nucleus to sphincter like pupillary muscles result in the smaller pupil to sharpen the image on retina.
 Convergence of the eyes is brought about by both medial recti muscles supplied by somatic efferent component of the oculomotor nerve.

 The trochlear nerve originates from the trochlear nucleus which lies at the level of inferior colliculus in the tegmentum of the midbrain.
 It has only a somatic efferent component.